stuffnting/11ty-notes/setup.md

 The the live server and build process grind to a halt try the [`--incremental`](https://www.11ty.dev/docs/usage/incremental/) option, or use the [Vite plugin](https://www.11ty.dev/docs/server-vite/).

+## Debug mode

+Debug mode gives lots of details about the build process.
+See here for [more](https://www.11ty.dev/docs/debugging/).